enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-i.md

 ---
 ## Content

 Now hold your horses!
-Before you can start coding in Lua, **you need a way to code and test Lua language**.
+Before you can start coding in Lua, **you need a way to code and test Lua**.

-For this course, coding on **an online IDE[1] is perfectly fine**!
+Traditionally, many languages require IDEs[1] and a text editor, but for this course, coding on **an online IDE is perfectly fine**!
 You can view online demo programs [here](https://www.lua.org/demo.html).

-> Note that if you are planning to code on Roblox, *Lua comes installed with Roblox Studio*!
+Likewise, if you are planning to code on Roblox, **Lua comes installed with Roblox Studio**!
+You can find out how to code on Roblox Studio in [Intro to Scripting on Studio I](https://app.enki.com/course/roblox-studio).

 ---